Karennarodriguez/software_engineering/README.md

       * If a username already exists, the community member will be notified to change it.
       * Email must be verified before having full access to the website.
   * Delete an account
-    * User information used to create the account (i.e. email,password,display name, etc.) will be wiped from our databases.
-If user wishes to create an account again, they will be able to reuse the email they had initially used.
+    * user information used to create the account (i.e. email,password,display name, etc.) will be wiped from our databases and can be used in the future.
   * Modify an account:
     * change basic account information (i.e. profile picture, username, display name, password, etc.)
 * Users of type Local Organization can: